Jarthianur/TestPlusPlus/README.md

 ### Assertions

 **Note:** VALUE means the actual value you want to check.
 EXPECT means the expected value.
 COMP means the comparator.
 TYPE means a certain type, or class.
 FUNC means a function call, or instruction and is wrapped in a lambda with captions as reference.
 Hence FUNC can be a single instruction, or multiple split by `;`.
-Assertions are based on comparators.
-Every comparator provides a negation operator `!`, which allows the logical negation of the actual comparison.
-Hence `ASSERT(1, !EQ, 1)` and `ASSERT(1, NE, 1)` are logically equivalent.

 | Assertion          | Parameters          | Description                                                                                                         | Example                                                        |
 | ------------------ | ------------------- | ------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------- |